KDE/documentation-docs-krita-org/reference_manual/dockers/specific_color_selector.rst

 In RGB color spaces, the toggle button allows you to switch into HSV mode and choose using the Hue, Saturation and Value sliders.

 .. image:: /images/dockers/Krita_Specific_Color_Selector_Docker_3.png

+.. versionadded:: 5.2

+With the dropdown, you may also choose HSL (Hue, Saturation, Lightness), HSI (Hue, Saturation, Intensity), or HSY (Hue, Saturation, Luma) modes.